egberts/egberts.github.io-src/content/articles/machine-learning-checklist.md

 intersection has been less well explored in the literature. \[ 4 \] review testing for scientific software more generally, and cite a number of articles such as \[ 5 \], who present an approach for testing ML algorithms.
-These ideas are a useful complement for the tests we present, which are focused on testing the use of ML in a production system rather than just the correctness of the ML algorithm per se.
+These ideas are a useful complement for the tests being presented, which are focused on testing the use of ML in a production system rather than just the correctness of the ML algorithm per se.

 Checklist